transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - Open your peer or ordering service CA node and view the registered identities listed in the **Registered Users** table.
 - Delete the peer or ordering service and recreate it, being careful to specify the correct enroll ID and secret of a user that has the `peer` or `orderer` role and associate an identity that has a role of `admin` with the node.
 - Note that before you create the peer or ordering service, you need to register an organization admin user, with a type `admin`.
 Be sure to specify that same id as the enroll ID when you create the organization MSP definition.
 See these instructions for [registering peer identities](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-org1) and these instructions for [registering orderer identities](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-use-CA-orderer).

+## What is the proper way to clean up a failed node deployment?
+{: #ibp-v2-troubleshooting-cleanup}
+{: troubleshoot}

+Sometimes a node can fail to deploy, for example, due to lack of resources in your Kubernetes cluster.
+After you understand the cause of the node deployment failure, you need to cleanup the failed node in your cluster.
+{: tsSymptoms}

+Do not attempt to use Kubernetes commands to remove the node.
+Instead, it is extremely important that you use the {{site.data.keyword.blockchainfull_notm}} Platform console or the APIs to remove the failed node to ensure that the associated metadata and storage are also cleaned up.
+{: tsResolve}

 ## How can I view my smart contract container logs?
 {: #ibp-console-smart-contracts-troubleshoot-entry2}